kkd/kkd.github.com/README.md

 # いきてまG ; I'm living in Ehime, Japan.

-This is a repository of my blog contents which uses jekyll-bootstrap.
+This is a repository of [my blog](http://kkd.github.com) contents which uses jekyll-bootstrap.
-If you'd like to send feedback to me, please fork me.
+If you'd like to send feedback to me, please fork it.

-I'll write the following genre in my blog.
+I'll write articles in Japanese.
+If you'd like to translate into English, please contact me.

+Categories of articles in my blog are the following.

 * Agile/Lean/Scrum for  Software Development
 * Pattern Language for software and organization development
-* Permaculture for responsible life of me
+* Permaculture for designing sustainable life, town and organization
-* Book review
+* Book review (mostly Japanese books)
 * Life log

-and so on...

-$Date$